 Guidelines for hosting a guest on campus (minimum requirements)

-NOTE: registering your guest confirms that they understand and have met screening requirements
+NOTE: Registering a guest confirms that they understand and have met screening requirements.

 Is the campus open to the general public?